amolsharma99/GossipGirl/Story.md

     B. filtering/processing and sending notification on relevant change.

-Second part was straight forward, i am getting changes from somewhere as a stream, then i can filter them and send to the relevant clients.
+Second part was pretty straight forward, i am getting changes from somewhere as a stream, then i can filter them and send to the relevant clients.

 For first part, i was not sure what could be the best approach. i was expecting there was some provision in mongoDB which will let you subscribe to the changes happening in DB.
 In SQL systems people do the same thing with message brokers.

-Found that enterprise version supports auditing, but ofcourse for solving challenges we are not allowed to use enterprise/paid solutions so didn't try to explore it and moved on to look for alternative.
+Found that enterprise version supports auditing, but obviously for solving challenges we are not allowed to use enterprise/paid solutions so didn't try to explore it and moved on to look for alternative.
 Ref - https://docs.mongodb.org/v3.0/core/auditing/